connylabs/ingest/README.md

 # ingest

-Ingest is a library that makes it easy to build worker-queue services that use a [NATS](https://nats.io/) queue to synchronize objects from any API into an S3-compliant object storage.
+Ingest is a library that makes it easy to build worker-queue services that use a [NATS](https://nats.io/) queue to synchronize objects from any API into an object storage system.

 ## Usage